 Young People’s Concert Series events are open to the public and include programs for students K-12.
-Concerts are held at the Mann's pavilion.
+Concerts are held at the Mann's TD Pavilion.
 All performances are 75 minutes.
 Parking is provided free of charge.
-Tickets are not required for entry to these free concerts.
-All seating is general admission and given on a first-come, first-served basis.
+No tickets will be issued; however, registration is required in advance.
+Seating is general admission and is on a first-come, first-served basis.

 2019 Young People's Concert Series